zbauman3/Deterministic-Object-Hash/README.md

 ## Usage
-Pass any Javascript value and receive a deterministic hash of the value.
-If an object is passed, only own enumerable string-keyed properties are used.
+Pass a value and receive a deterministic hash of the value.

 ```typescript
 import deterministicHash from 'deterministic-object-hash';